0xKitsune/Easy-Kali/README.md

 ## About The Project

-While setting up Kali Linux is pretty straight forward with a simple `dd if={image} of=/dev/{drive}` command, it can get a little cumbersome when setting up persistence or encrypted persistence.
+While setting up Kali Linux is pretty straight forward, it can get a little cumbersome when setting up persistence or encryption.
 With Easy Kali and a few simple "y/n" questions, you can set this up in no-time!
 EKali also automatically verifies your Kali image by checking its SHA256 signature, which you can confirm on the <a href='https://www.kali.org/downloads/'>official Kali downloads page</a>.

 This code is meant to be simple, clean and straightforward.
 Thats why we took the commands right from the <a href='https://www.kali.org/docs/usb/live-usb-install-with-linux/'>official guide on Kali.org</a> and streamlined the process.
 If you want to see how it works under the hood, take a look at `inputs.py` or head to the official guide and see the commands.